Online marketing poses a lot of untapped potential for churches. Find out how you can use it to grow your audience and attendance.

 You don’t have to go viral to be active on social media.
 Just start somewhere.

 It’s completely free to have your church listed on Google.
-Even so, only 56% of local businesses have claimed their business on Google!
-But wait, here’s where things really get crazy: Google found that 50% of people who looked up a local business or organization visited the location within 24 hours.
+Even so, only 41% of local businesses have claimed their business on Google!

 Visiting a new church can be a little scary.
 Providing as much info as you can upfront can go a long way in making people feel more comfortable.

-Marketing your church is exciting, but can definitely be a bit overwhelming at the beginning—which means you’ll make mistakes.
-That’s a good thing!
-You can learn from your errors and improve your church communication moving forward.
+Marketing your church can feel a bit overwhelming at the beginning—which means you’ll make mistakes.

-Especially when it comes to online marketing, it can be easy to focus entirely on the numbers: likes, followers, comments, click-through rates, etc.
+It can be easy to focus entirely on the numbers of likes, followers, comments, click-through rates, and other metrics.

 But don’t lose track of what it’s all really about: building meaningful connections that inspire faith.
 Before you post anything online, ask yourself, “Am I campaigning or connecting?”